JensRantil/jensrantil.github.io/content/posts/2023-11-06_my-simplicity-toolkit/index.md

-focusing on simple programming language constructs, doing _simple_ dependency injection without any dependency injection framework/library, focusing on simple libraries over frameworks, avoiding complex/complicated build tooling, quick compile times, smaller scoped tests, smaller interfaces, not needing microservices by default, [not needing SPAs by default][no-spa], [avoiding as many moving parts as possible][rad-simplicity] etc. Also, a focus on backward compatibility and a preference towards [not using the latest and coolest tech][boring-tech].
+focusing on simple programming language constructs, doing _simple_ dependency injection without any dependency injection framework/library, focusing on simple libraries over frameworks, avoiding complex/complicated build tooling, smaller scoped tests, smaller interfaces, not needing microservices by default, [not needing SPAs by default][no-spa], [avoiding as many moving parts as possible][rad-simplicity] etc. Also, a focus on backward compatibility and a preference towards [not using the latest and coolest tech][boring-tech].

 [no-spa]: https://www.thoughtworks.com/radar/techniques/spa-by-default